 Here are the 10 tips to be a good manager and effectively manage people:

 1. Be aware to deal with common issues

-To be a better manager, you must possess emotional intelligence and self-awareness.
+Before being a good manager, you must possess emotional intelligence and self-awareness.
 If you are not self-aware and lack emotional intelligence, you may be unable to deal with common workplace issues.
 Being aware of what you are doing, how you are doing it, and why you do it will help you become a better manager in the long run.

 2. Identify your strength and weakness

 To be a better manager, one has to be aware of their strengths and weaknesses.
 If you know your strengths and weaknesses as a manager, you can improve your work.
 The vast majority of managers are oblivious to their strengths and weaknesses.
 Finding out if you’re up to the task requires assessing your strengths and shortcomings.